AMWA-TV/is-11/docs/Interoperability.md

 ## Discovery

-The Sink Metadata Processing API should be advertised as a ‘control’ endpoint under an IS-04 NMOS device in the controls array using the `urn:x-nmos:control:sink-mp` type.
+The Sink Metadata Processing API should be advertised as a ‘control’ endpoint under an IS-04 NMOS Device in the controls array using the `urn:x-nmos:control:sink-mp` type.
 For consistency the href URL offered should always end with a trailing slash.

 Example: